Znergy/aws-lambda-cognito-auth/README.md

 }
 ```

-4. Zip your project up and upload to AWS Lambda
+### 4) Zip your project and upload to AWS Lambda
-  * Inside the terminal, in your project directory (aws-cognito-auth)
+Inside the terminal, in your project directory (aws-cognito-auth)
   * type 'zip function.zip index.js package.json amazon-cognito-identity.min.js node_modules'
-  * Go to AWS Lambda Console, where you made your AWS Lambda function.
+Go to AWS Lambda Console, where you made your AWS Lambda function.
 Instead, of your current runtime language, select 'upload with zip'.
   * Click 'upload' and choose your 'function.zip' file
-  * Assuming you have a user pool already created, you need to swap out 'your_user_pool_Id' and 'your_client_Id' for the correct values from the AWS Cognito console
+Assuming you have a user pool already created, you need to swap out 'your_user_pool_Id' and 'your_client_Id' for the correct values from the AWS Cognito console

-5. Test and continue
+### 5) Test and continue
-  * Click 'save and test', this will run your function and if you scroll down you should see a log.
+Click 'save and test', this will run your function and if you scroll down you should see a log.
 The log will say 'Working' if everything went okay, as well as a whole slew of information about your 'userPool'

-  * Once you've confirmed everything is working, you can then come back to the 'index.js' file in this repo and copy the rest of the code into the AWS Lambda console or into your local 'index.js' file, then rezip using 'zip function.zip index.js package.json amazon-cognito-identity.min.js node_modules', and finally deploy to AWS Lambda
+Once you've confirmed everything is working, you can then come back to the 'index.js' file in this repo and copy the rest of the code into the AWS Lambda console or into your local 'index.js' file, then rezip using 'zip function.zip index.js package.json amazon-cognito-identity.min.js node_modules', and finally deploy to AWS Lambda

 ## Further exploration
 Once you know how the pieces work together, you can now explore using API Gateway to pass in user form information via an API Gateway URL or expand the functionality of AWS Cognito to not only handle registration, but all AWS Cognito has to offer.